-The LSI8750SP provides an Ultra SCSI interface to PCI computer systems.
+The LSI8751SPE provides a SCSI-3, Ultra SCSI interface to PCI computer systems that require BIOS support on the add-in SCSI adapter.
 Installing this adapter in your PCI system allows connection of SCSI devices over a SCSI bus.
+It has all of the functionality of the LSI8751SP with the addition of features to enable it to comply with the Microsoft PC 97 Hardware Design Guide.

-The LSI8750SP is an 8-bit, Single-Ended (SE), SCSI solution for your computer.
+The LSI8751SPE is a 16-bit, Single-Ended (SE) SCSI interface with an on-board 128K Flash BIOS and serial EEPROM.
 This board can support both legacy Fast SCSI devices, and the newest Ultra SCSI devices.
-It is also backwards compatible with the existing LSI8250S host adapter.
+It is also backwards compatible with the existing LSI8251S and LSI8751SP host adapters.

 The Storage Device Management System (SDMSTM) software operates the board.
 The design of the board does not prevent other software from being written and used with it.
-BIOS support for this host adapter is incorporated on the board in an 8 X 64K Flash BIOS.
+BIOS support for this adapter is incorporated on the board in a Flash BIOS.